Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

-The results for the mean \rsm\ are somewhat different.
-For scenario (a) the mean \rsm\ of the evolving classifier with LSA and operator feedback is 0.12 lower compared to the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) (0.03 versus 0.15 for both other approaches).
-For scenario (b) the mean \rsm\ is 0.09 lower for the evolving classifier with LSA and operator feedback compared to both other approaches (0.11 versus 0.20 for the other approaches).
-The values of the \rsm\ for the evolving classifier with LSA and operator feedback are in both scenarios close to zero indicating that the performance of the classifier is close to the ideal classifier.
+The results for the mean \rsm\ confirm these analyses.
+Figure\,\ref{fig: rsm total 2} shows the results for scenario (b).
+The pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) perform similarly, with the same mean \rsm\ of 0.20.
+The mean \rsm\ is 0.09 lower for the evolving classifier with LSA and operator feedback compared to both other approaches (0.11 versus 0.20 respectively).
+Figure\,\ref{fig: rsm total 1} shows the results for scenario (a).
+Here too, the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) perform similarly, with the same mean \rsm\ of 0.15.
+The mean \rsm\ of the evolving classifier with LSA and operator feedback is 0.12 lower compared to the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) (0.03 versus 0.15 respectively).
+With a significance level of 0.05, the results of Mann-Withney U tests for both scenarios support the hypotheses: (i) the \rsm\ of evolving classifier with LSA and operator feedback is less than the \rsm\ of the pre-defined classifier with ML2ASR, and (ii) the \rsm\ of evolving classifier with LSA and operator feedback is less than the \rsm\ of the pre-defined classifier with LSA.
+The \rsm\ for the evolving classifier with LSA and operator feedback are in both scenarios close to zero (0.11 and 0.03 for scenarios (b) and (a) respectively) indicating that the performance of the classifier is close to the ideal classifier.

-\paragraph{Conclusion.} In answer to EQ2, we can conclude that an evolving classifier with LSA with operator feedback is very robust both to changing the appearance order of classes and to different preference orders of the stakeholder.
+\paragraph{Conclusion.} In answer to EQ2, we can conclude that an evolving classifier with LSA with operator feedback is robust both to different appearance order of classes and to different preference orders of the stakeholder, and this is for all evaluated scenarios (while the results indicate that the competing approaches are not robust in half of the scenarios; the other half seem non-challenging scenarios).